 Shoppers are increasingly supportive of local businesses, but online opportunities like virtual shops that are accessible on social media platforms can help small businesses compete with the largest online retailers.
 This creates an opportunity for businesses to create a consistent brand story with both in-store and e-commerce packaging.

 If we learned one thing in 2020, it’s that few things are more important than connecting as humans.
 However, random content about your brand that is scattered throughout digital channels won’t go far.
-In order to build loyalty, brands need to tell a consistent story.
+In order to build loyalty, brands need to tell a consistent story across all channels.

 According to recent retail studies, 76% of U.S. consumers shop online, and it is predicted that e-commerce sales could nearly double by 2024.
 With greater selections and options online, brick-and-mortar retailers must create a shopping experience that invites customers back to see, feel and experience a brand.